feelpp/feelpp-book/QuickReference/Time/adaptivestepping.md

-= Time adaptation strategy for incompressible Navier Stokes equations and convection-diffusion equations
+#Time adaptation strategy for incompressible Navier Stokes equations and convection-diffusion equations
-:author: Christophe Prud'homme
-:toc:

 The following strategy can be adapted to any first order in time PDE.
 We focus here on the Navier-Stokes equations to illustrate the scheme but it can be easily adapted to other PDE.

 We present here a 2nd order in time adaptive strategy based on the Crank-Nicolson (CN) scheme coupled with Adam-Bashforth order2 (AB2) to adapt time steps.
 The particularity is that the schme works with the discrete acceleration rather than the velocity in order to get a more accurate/stable schemes

-== Notations
+##  Notations

 Denote $$\Omega \subset \mathbb{R}^3$$ the computation domain and $$\partial \Omega$$ its boundary. $$\partial \Omega = \partial \Omega_D \cup \partial \Omega_N $$ which correspond to the Dirichlet and Neumann boundaries